collet/ps5.3-1920/README.md

 > Will the input file always be valid?

-Yes for the automatic referee, but you could create you own files for benchmarking purpose and then error should be yielded.
+Yes for the automatic referee, but you could create your own files for benchmarking purpose and then error should be yielded.
 Anyway start simple.

 > Do we need to parse entirely the input file?